 10 Tips To Protect Your Eyes For Computer Users

 Weekdays in the office are like sitting in your office chair staring at your computer for hours.
-Extended work with a digital screen affects your vision gives you eye strain, dry eyes, headache.
+Extended work with a digital screen affects your vision gives you eye strain, dry eyes, headaches.

 1. Adjust the Monitor